model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 This contract refers simultaneously to `self` and the result.
 Since the method however borrows `self` mutably, it would no longer be accessible in the postcondition.
-To work around this we strategically break the borrowing rules using a new hidden builtin `kani::unckecked_deref` with the type signature `for
+To work around this we strategically break the borrowing rules using a new hidden builtin `kani::unchecked_deref` with the type signature `for
 <T> fn (&T) -> T` which is essentially a C-style dereference operation.
 Breaking
 the borrow checker like this is safe for 2 reasons: